Particular/docs.particular.net/servicecontrol/contracts.md

 The event contains the time the heartbeat was restored.

-Similarly to the code above you can subscribe to the event, handle it and provide custom actions.
+Similarly to the code above it is possible to subscribe to the event, handle it and provide custom actions.

 ### Alerting on CustomCheckFailed Event